fizzysoda711/Finances/database_info.md

 - category_name (primary key 1/2)
 - month and year (primary key 2/2)
 - budget
-Note: budgets will carry over to the next month until manually changed
+Note: Budgets will carry over to the next month until manually changed.

 EXPENDITURES
 - entry_id (primary key, auto-generated)
 - category_name (foreign key)
 - amount_spent
 - date
+- note (optional)

-show expenditures by month
+show expenditures by month, date, or year
 - gives overall total spent
 - gives total spent in each category and how much was over or under the budget

-show expenditures by date